Yasiraalam/Ktor-Client/README.md

 This Android application demonstrates how to use Ktor for making network requests and Kotlinx Serialization for parsing JSON responses in a Jetpack Compose-based UI.

-*(Expand here: What is the main purpose of this app?
-What problem does it solve or what does it showcase?
-What are the key features?)*

 ## Features